 3. Measure the mean power of the UE in the channel bandwidth of the radio access mode.
+For PC1.5 the measured power is the sum of the two ports.
 The period of measurement shall be at least the continuous duration of one active sub-frame (1ms) and in the uplink symbols.
 For TDD symbols with transient periods are not under test.

-4. For UEs supporting Power Class 2 or Power Class 1, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-2.
+4. For UEs supporting Power Class 2, Power Class 1.5 or Power Class 1, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-2.

+5. For UEs supporting Power Class 1.5 repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-3.

 6.2.1.4.3 Message contents